20 Large-leafed Indoor Plants that Make a Bold Statement in any Space

 Height: 2 ft

-Asplenium nidus prefers bright, indirect light, warm and humid conditions and consistently moist, rich, well drained soils coupled with monthly feeding during the growing season.
-Learn how to grow and care for Asplenium Fern.
+Asplenium nidus prefers bright indirect light, average warmth and humidity, and consistently moist, rich, well drained soils coupled with monthly feeding in the growing season.
+Learn more on how to grow and care for Asplenium Fern.

 Caladium, Caladium hortulanum, Heart of Jesus Plant